pachyderm/docs-content/2.3.x/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 The transaction ensures that a single job runs for the two commits that were started within the transaction.
-While Pachyderm supports some workflows where you can get the same effect by having both data and parameters in the same repo, often separating them and using transactions is much more efficient for organizational and performance reasons.
+While {{%productName%}} supports some workflows where you can get the same effect by having both data and parameters in the same repo, often separating them and using transactions is much more efficient for organizational and performance reasons.